 Community Clam Culture

-In 2017, in response to requests from six downeast clam committees, DEI staff taught clammers our predator-deterrent techniques, as well our method of measuring clam growth and survival.
-The experience was designed to help clammers in these communities measure the effectiveness of seeding, predator deterrents, and other conservation strategies for enhancing clam populations.
-From 2017-2019, DEI worked with the towns of Gouldsboro, Steuben, Milbridge, Addison, Machiasport, Perry, Pembroke, Trescott, and Edmunds on the Community Clam Culture project.
+In 2017, in response to requests from six downeast clam committees, DEI taught clammers our predator deterrent techniques to help demonstrate how they can measure clam growth and survival in different flats, as well as the effect of predator protection on clam survival.
+This project was designed to help clammers in these communities measure the effectiveness of seeding, predator deterrents and other conservation strategies on enhancing clam populations.
+From 2017-2019, DEI worked with the towns of Gouldsboro, Steuben, Milbridge, Addison, Machiasport, Perry, Pembroke, Trescott and Edmunds on the Community Clam Culture project.
 With DEI’s assistance, clammers and others:

 1) Deployed, monitored, sampled, and assessed the effectiveness of predator deterrent netting on clam survival and growth in areas seeded with hatchery-reared juvenile clams at one or more locations within each town.